hazelcast/hazelcast-reference-manual/src/replicatedmap/Considerations.md

 ### Considerations for Replicated Map

+If you have a large cluster or very high occurrence of updates, the replicated map may not scale linearly as expected since it has to replicate update operations to all members in the cluster.

 Replicated map has an anti-entropy system, which will converge values to a common one if some of the members are missing replication updates.

 Replicated map does not guarantee eventual consistency because there are some edge cases which fails to provide consistency.